A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From differential game to mean field game

 \subsubsection{Step 3: HJB Equation}

-The generic car solves the optimal control problem Eqs.~\eqref{eq:genericarcost}\eqref{eq:genericardyn}\eqref{eq:genericons} to obtain its optimal velocity control $v(t)$.
-However, the generic car can start from any initial position $x_0$.
-Rather than solving an infinite number of optimal control problems for every initial position, we generalize the problem by defining $V(x,t)$ to be the optimal cost for a generic car starting from location $x$ at time $t$:
+{ The generic car solves the optimal control problem Eqs.~\eqref{eq:genericarcost}\eqref{eq:genericardyn}\eqref{eq:genericons} to obtain its optimal velocity control $v^*(t)$, which depends on the generic car's initial position $x_0$.
+The initial position $x_0$ can be any position on the road.
+Rather than solving an infinite number of optimal control problems for every initial position, we use dynamic programming and derive a set of HJB equations that characterize the optimality condition of the velocity control.
+Such an approach is widely used in optimal control theory \cite{bardi2008optimal}.

+We first introduce the Bellman value function $V(x,t)$ and the optimal velocity field $u(x,t)$. $V(x,t)$ is defined as the optimal cost for the generic car starting from location $x$ at time $t$:

+and $u(x,t)$ is defined as the car's speed at location $x$ and time $t$ when choosing the optimal control of Eqs.~\eqref{eq:dp1}\eqref{eq:dp2}.